Ald-00/Projects/README.md

-# Showoff
+# Projects

-Energy managment projects
+This folders contains all the projects about energy optimization i worked with until now.